kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 alternative strategy would be to have a 'Binding' style object which enumerated the Node names it applied to, but that interacts badly with Cluster autoscaler.

-Nodes should default to a `CommitClass` where all multipliers are '1'.
+Nodes should default to a `CommitClass` where all percentages are '100'.

 #### Consideration: container CPU requests vs host physical CPUs
 It is usually a bad idea to give a single VM more vCPUs than physical CPUs are